hiulit/RetroPie-Fun-Facts-Splashscreens/README.md

 > Not working yet!
 Well, it's working, but it's not officially released!
 It's just for testing purposes!

-This script creates a splashscreen for RetroPie with a random **Fun Fact!™** to be shown at boot.
+This script generates splashscreens for RetroPie with a random **Fun Fact!™**.

-An option can be enabled to automatically create a new splashscreen at every boot.
+**WARNING: Splashscreens are only only available on the Raspberry Pi.**

-For now, the best way to use the splashscreen created by this script is to use the `Choose Own Splashscreen` option under the **Splashscreen Menu** in **RetroPie settings**.
+For now, this is the best way to use the splashscreen created by this script:

+* Create a **Fun Fact!™** splashscreen.
+See the [examples below](#examples).
+* Go to the **Splashscreen Menu** (the Splashscreen Menu can be accessed from the RetroPie Menu in EmulationStation or through the setup script under option 3)
+* Select the `Choose Own Splashscreen` option.
 See the [Splashscreen wiki](https://github.com/retropie/retropie-setup/wiki/splashscreen).

-**This script is to be used with RetroPie in a Raspberry Pi (because splashscreens only work with the Raspberry Pi).**
+* Select the recently created **Fun Fact!™** splashscreen.

 ## Instalation